Introduction

 Conclusion

 This foundational knowledge extends beyond a single conversion, forming a bridge between two systems that shape our daily lives and global discourse.
 In an increasingly interconnected world, fluency in both scales fosters clearer communication in fields ranging from meteorology and medicine to engineering and culinary arts.
 It allows for a more intuitive grasp of climate data, international weather reports, and scientific literature, where Celsius predominates.
-Moreover, understanding the why behind the conversion—the historical divergence in zero points and degree sizes—cultivates a deeper appreciation for how measurement systems evolve and coexist.
+Beyond that, understanding the why behind the conversion—the historical divergence in zero points and degree sizes—cultivates a deeper appreciation for how measurement systems evolve and coexist.